-Stakeholders reviewed actions to mitigate against the observations identified in the risk assessment at a meeting on December 13, 2018.
-Potential mitigation actions were prioritized using the evaluation criteria recommended on Worksheet 6.1 in the FEMA Local Mitigation Planning Handbook and developed, an Action Plan for the actions determined to be highly effective and feasible.
+In addition to the previous mitigation actions, stakeholders considered a broad array of different actions to mitigate against the observations identified in the risk assessment at a meeting on December 13, 2018.
+Potential mitigation actions were evaluated using the criteria recommended on Worksheet 6.1 in the FEMA Local Mitigation Planning Handbook and developed, an Action Plan for the actions determined to be highly effective and feasible.
 Certain mitigation measures are recommended for multiple hazards.